MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_03.md

 ## Success Criteria

 - Demonstrate that you have successfully deployed the web application on Azure.
-- Demonstrate that you can login with UserA account in your web application you recently deployed in Azure.
+- Demonstrate that you can login with HomeUserA account in your web application you recently deployed in Azure.
 - Verify that the application configuration settings of the web application you recently deployed in Azure is properly set.
 - Explain what are the Redirect URIs and why they are used
 - Explain what is an access token, ID token and refresh token.